COVID-19 Updates & Resources

 Changes to Library Hours & Services

-On Monday, August 24, the Guerrieri Academic Commons will be open to all SU ID holders by swiping in.
-Check our Library Hours page for the most up-to-date schedule.
-The Curriculum Resource Center will reopen on Monday, August 31.
-The Nabb Center and the MakerLab will reopen on August 31 as well but will be open only by appointment.
+Tthe Guerrieri Academic Commons and the Curriculum Resource Center are open to all SU ID holders by swiping in.
+Check our Library Hours page for the most up-to-date schedules.
+Note that the Nabb Center and the MakerLab are open only by appointment.

-The due date for all items already on loan that have not been declared lost has been changed to September 30, 2020 to give patrons flexibility in returning items.
-If you wish to return books, they may be returned in the blue book drop bin outside the GAC, near the entrance facing Perdue and Henson Hall.
+The due date for all items already on loan that have not been declared lost has been changed to December 18, 2020 to give patrons flexibility in returning items.
+If you wish to return books, they may be returned in the book drops outside the GAC (one near the entrance facing Perdue and Henson Hall, and one near the entrance facing the Rt.
+13 parking lot) or to the book drop located inside at the Library Service Desk.
 To minimize staff contact with materials, there may be a delay before returned items are scanned in the computer system.
 If you have any questions about due dates or overdue fines, please feel free to email Amy Jones or Natasha Finnegan.